boostorg/website-v2/docs/env_vars.md

 - For **local development**, set this to whatever you want.
 - In **deployed environments**, change the value by editing `kube/boost/values.yaml` (or the environment-specific yaml file).

+## `INVITATION_EXPIRATION_DAYS`

+- Used to indicate how many days an invitation to join the site is valid for
+- For **local development**, set this to whatever you want.
+The default in `env.template` is 3 days.
+- In **deployed environments**, change the value by editing `kube/boost/values.yaml` (or the environment-specific yaml file).

 ## `STATIC_CONTENT_AWS_ACCESS_KEY_ID`